-Let me paint you a mental picture as of why payment processing is so important to your bottom line, it’s your grand opening, your shelves are stocked, registers are staffed, and customers are lined up outside ready to peruse your aisles excited to purchase your goods at the newest market in town.
+Let me paint you a mental picture of why payment processing is so important to your bottom line.
+It’s your grand opening, your shelves are stocked, registers are staffed, and customers are lined up outside ready to peruse your aisles.
+Excited to purchase your goods at the newest market in town.

 All you have to do is open the doors, let the public in, scan their goods, swipe their credit card, and boom!
 Your bank account is paid!
 3 seconds and the transaction is complete!

 Well…that’s not quite the case.
 A credit card transaction is a lot more in-depth, with plenty of other gears turning in those 3 seconds behind the scenes that you may not be aware of.